 Hey everyone!
 I am imagineherstory.
 I love talking about the issues that women face and hope to facilitate discussion or at the very least mental stimulation.
 I have lived with guys for the past three years, and plan on writing about the issues of being a feminist while living with college men.
 In order to keep their lives private, I have decided to withhold both my name and theirs, they are great guys but not the most sensitive to feminist issues and sometimes trying to talk to them about it is like banging my head against a brick wall.
 I hope to one day change their opinion, until then I will vent to you all.
 I cannot wait to hear what you all have to say!

 Hi all, my name is Lauren Fleetwood and I am a senior English major.
-This is my first year writing on the blog but I am nonetheless incredibly excited to contribute.
-I am heavily interested in the queer community and I hope to bring my own experiences in with a continued feminist lens.
+This is my second semester writing on the blog and I am incredibly excited to contribute.
+I am heavily interested in the queer community politics and issues involving socioeconomic status/class, and I hope to bring my own experiences in with a continued feminist lens.
 I plan on opening my mind even further through my experience with the blog and hope to learn more each week!

 Oh didn’t see you there!
 This is your resident firecracker Katie, also known as ladylikesailormouth.
 I am a Communication Studies major with a concentration in Cultural Communication and a minor in Writing, Rhetoric, and Technical Communication.
 I have been a feminist since the day Timmy Williams told me girls could never be good at video games in the 5th grade.
 While to this day I am still not good at videos games (and I’m supremely jealous of girl gamers who are), I did eventually find an interest in researching rape culture and educating others about sexual assault, female empowerment, as well as the socialization of children and gender.
 I’m looking forward to developing my feminist voice more and having a space for open discourse to facilitate all facets of feminist opinions.